alex08neo/CherryPicker-backend-scrapers/README.md

 * Activate pipenv by using the command  `pipenv shell`

 ### (3) Use the Requirements.txt
-* To download all the required dependencies, simply run `pip install -r requirements.txt`
+* To download all the required dependencies, simply run `pipenv install -r requirements.txt`
 * Whenever you download a new library, add it to requirements.txt by doing `pip freeze > requirements.txt`

 ## Helpful links